-We've got your claim covered
+We've got your Hospital Pressure Sore Claim covered

 Staying in hospital, however long the stay, can be stressful and you would hope for the best care during the stay to ensure that you can get back to full health as soon as possible.
 Unfortunately, sometimes levels of care can fall to a standard that is not acceptable and patients are not given the level of attention they require day to day, especially during more prolonged stays.